What Is Vector Art

 Is My Art Vector?

-If your file name ends in .ai, .pdf, .eps and .svg.The chances are it is a vector.
-However, just because a file is saved in one of these formats, does not mean that iis truly vector art.
+If your file name ends in .ai, .pdf, .eps or .svg, the chances are it is a vector.
+However, just because a file is saved in one of these formats, does not mean that iis truly vector format.

 One of the easiest ways to tell is by enlarging the image by several hundred percent and see if the edges become distorted.

 The only way to be sure your files is a vector is to open it in a vector editing program such as Adobe Illustrator or Corel Draw.
-If you open your file and use the selection tooon an area within the art.
-You might see something like this:
+If you open your file and use the selection tool on an area within the graphic, you might see something like this:

 What If I Don’t Have A Vector File?